LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/towards_a_symbolic_cosmology-v1.0.1.md

 Glider interactions also resolve **intersection paradoxes**.
 Nothing passes *through* a point; rather, the global glider reaches a configuration where local coherence collapses.
 From inside, this looks like a sudden field transition; from outside, it is simply the glider touching that locus.
 Thus the ontology bridges the paradox of gliders as both entities and fields, offering a natural transition to cosmogenesis.

 Gliders are the catalysts: they trigger coherence collapse, universe nucleation, and perhaps the emergence of mind.
-With their ontology in place, the stage is set for cosmogenesis itself, taken up in **§5.6 Cosmogenesis as Coherence Impact**.
+With their ontology in place, the stage is set for cosmogenesis itself.

 ---